SymfonyCasts/asset-mapper/sfcasts/deploy-config.md

 This runs the same steps as our first deploy, which we now understand include a `build` step then a `deploy` step.
-It'll take a minute or two, but should be a *bit* faster because it doesn't need to reprovision the SSL certificate.
+It'll take a minute or two, but should be a *bit* faster because it doesn't need to re-provision the SSL certificate.

 ## Viewing the Logs

-At the very... the migration command *still* failed, but with a *different* error
+At the very end... the migration command *still* failed, but with a *different*
+error:

 > Connection refused